Restricted Commodities: These are commodities that rules and regulations require special approvals and documentation for shipping.

 SITC (Standard International Trade Classification): The SITC recommended by the United Nations for classifying trade statistics for economic analysis, is also used in many trade statistics reports.
 This is all highly theoretical until you are trying to decide which market is worth investing your money in.

-Sight Draft: A document used when the exporter wishes to retain title to the shipment until it reaches its destination and payment is made.
+Sight Draft: A form of payment used when the exporter wishes to retain title to the shipment until it reaches its destination and payment is made.
 Before the shipment can be released to the buyer, the original “order” ocean bill of lading (the document that evidences title) must be properly endorsed by the buyer and surrendered to the carrier.

 Small Business Development Center (SBDC): A government-funded national network of business counselors for small enterprises.
 In many states, SBDCs offer service to help exporters.